cosmos/sdk-tutorials/interchain-exchange/tutorial/09-walkthrough.md

 # Walkthrough

 The software is ready.
-Now you can go through: create an order book, buy and sell a Token.
+Now you can go through: create an order book, buy a token, and sell a token.

-If you have started some tests with the relayer before, make sure to clear your old data on a new start with
+If you have already started tests with the relayer, make sure to clear your old data on a new start with:

 ```bash
 rm ~/.starport/relayer/config.yml